HubSpot

 The most common signs HubSpot needs cleanup

 The warning signs are usually clear: lifecycle stages are inconsistent, workflows are difficult to reason about, scoring no longer reflects priority, and reporting raises more questions than it answers.
+For product context, the HubSpot ecosystem often spans CRM, marketing automation, reporting, and lifecycle operations.

 Once that happens, marketing and RevOps teams start working around the system instead of using it, which creates even more complexity over time.